JahnelGroup/jackson-field-security/README.md

 ## Prerequisites

-This library depends on Jackson, it does not require Spring Security or Spring Data but will provide auto-configurations for them if they are available.
+This library depends on [Jackson](https://github.com/FasterXML/jackson).
+It does not require [Spring Security](https://github.com/spring-projects/spring-security) or [Spring Data](https://github.com/spring-projects/spring-data-commons) but it will provide auto-configurations for them if they are available.

 ## Getting Started